-Recent Isabelle repository versions include support for Phabricator; a current release snapshot is also available.
+Recent Isabelle repository versions (or release candidates for Isabelle2020) include support for Phabricator; a current release snapshot is also available.
 The following introduction to Isabelle/Phabricator is from the system manual (chapter 6).

 Phabricator is an open-source product to support the development process of complex software projects (open or closed ones).
 The official slogan is:

 Every application your project needs, all in one tool.